Yingtong-Liu/Yingtong-Liu/index.md

 <img src="ying.jpeg" width="240" height="250">

 ### **About me**
-I am a Sr. Software Engineer at [Certik](https://www.certik.com/) evolution team, working on symbolic execution and fuzzing on smart contracts.
+I am a Senior Software Engineer at [Certik](https://www.certik.com/), a leading company in Web3 security.

+With extensive experience in software security, program analysis, operating systems, and blockchain security, I am passionate about leveraging automated program analysis techniques to enhance the security and reliability of software systems.
+My focus includes securing the critical implementations that power everyday technology, with a particular emphasis on operating systems.
+Additionally, I have a strong interest in designing and building high-performance, secure systems and infrastructures.

-I received my Ph.D. from the Department of Computer Science of the University of California, Irvine (UCI) in August 2022, advised by [Prof. Ardalan Amiri Sani](https://www.ics.uci.edu/~ardalan/).
-I came from China and has a B.Sc. degree from the Department of Computer Science of Huazhong University of Science and Technology (HUST).
+I received a Ph.D. in Computer Science from UC Irvine, advised by [Prof. Ardalan Amiri Sani](https://www.ics.uci.edu/~ardalan/).
+My research explores the intersection of operating systems and security.
+My work has been published in top-tier conferences, including ACM EuroSys, ACM MobiCom, and ACM ASPLOS.
+I have a B.Sc. degree from the Department of Computer Science of Huazhong University of Science and Technology (HUST).
 Before coming to UCI, I worked with [Prof. Chen Tian](https://cs.nju.edu.cn/tianchen/index.htm) on datacenter networks.
-My hometown is Shangqiu, Henan Province, China.

-My Ph.D. research focused on the intersection of security, operating systems, and program analysis.
-I am excited about applying program analysis techniques to secure and improve the implementations of complex softwares people use day to day, with operating system as one example.

-Aside from work, I enjoy running, hiking, cooking and spending time with my little one.

 ### **Contact me**